gisaia/arlas_cli/docs/docs/configuration.md

             --allow-delete
         ```

-Check the configurations exist:
+Check that the configurations exist:

 ```shell
 arlas_cli confs list
 ```

-You can now for example list your available collections:
+You can now, for example, list the available collections:

 ```shell
 arlas_cli collections --config cloud.arlas.io list